apple-pie-h/minesweeper_basic_game/README.md

 This is a simple mindsweeper game with 3 levels (Easy, Hard, Medium).
 The code was generated fully using ChatGPT.

-#Controls
+# Controls:

-    Left-click / Tap a cell to reveal it.
+Left-click / Tap a cell to reavel it.
 Right-click / Long-press a cell to place or remove a 🚩 flag (mark suspected bombs).
 Use the Restart button to begin a new game.
 Choose difficulty (Easy, Medium, Hard) to adjust grid size and bomb count.

-#How to Play
+# How to Play:

 Click a cell to start the game.
 The timer will begin.

  If the cell:

    💥 Has a bomb → Game Over!

    🟦 Has a number → It tells how many bombs are in adjacent cells (up to 8).

    ⬜ Is empty → It automatically reveals surrounding empty and numbered cells.

    Use flags (🚩) to mark where you think bombs are.
 Flags don’t stop you from clicking, but they help you keep track.

-#Winning Condition
+# Winning Condition

 You win when all safe cells (non-bomb cells) are revealed.

 The number of flags is for your reference—you don't have to flag every bomb to win.